NSHipster/articles/2014-05-26-cocoapods.md

 ref: "http://cocoapods.org"
 category: "Open Source"
 rating: 9.9
-description: "When well thought-out and implemented, infrastructure is a multiplying force that drives growth and development.
+excerpt: "When well thought-out and implemented, infrastructure is a multiplying force that drives growth and development.
 In the case of Objective-C, CocoaPods has provided a much-needed tool for channeling and organizing open source participation."
 ---

 Civilization is built on infrastructure: roads, bridges, canals, sewers, pipes, wires, fiber.
 When well thought-out and implemented, infrastructure is a multiplying force that drives growth and development.
 But when such formative structures are absent or ad hoc, it feels as if progress is made _in spite of_ the situation.